Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Concluding Remarks

 \section{Concluding Remarks}

-We have shown features of gravitational waves from an inner binary in a hierarchical triple system with KL oscillations.
+Analysing many models in wide range of mass parameters with KL oscillations, we have shown features of gravitational waves from a hierarchical triple system.
 The waveform changes its shape in time because of oscillation of the eccentricity.
 When the eccentricity is small, the waveform is a sinusoidal shape modulated by a tertiary companion, while it becomes one with sharp peaks near periastron point when the eccentricity gets large.

-We have also examined the time variation of the characteristic strain curve, which may appear in sensitivity range of detectors when the eccentricity becomes large via the KL oscillations.
-This can be the first direct observation of KL oscillation which may further shed light on binary formation channels and surrounding environment of the binary system.
+We have also examined the time variation of the characteristic strain curve, which may appear in the observable range of detectors when the eccentricity becomes large via the KL oscillations.
+Once we find this GWs event, it will repeat every KL oscillation cycle.
+It can be the first direct observation of KL oscillation which may further shed light on binary formation channels and surrounding environment of the binary system.

 The interesting remaining questions are what happens when the system evolves beyond the KL stable region.
 Because of the GW emission, the semi-major axis of the inner binary will decrease.
 Since other parameters such as $m_1, m_2, m_3$ and $a_{\rm out}$ are conserved, the system will evolve vertically in Figs. \ref{fig:parameter_ain_case_a} and \ref{fig:parameter_ain_case_b} or horizontally in Figs. \ref{fig:parameter_case_b} and \ref{fig:parameter_case_b_10^9}.
 Hence, we reach at the boundary of relativistic periastron shift.
 Beyond this boundary, KL oscillation may be suppressed, and then the effect of the tertiary component may become weak.
 As a result, we expect that GWs may not be observed before the coalescence of the inner binary.
 The question is whether the orbit of the inner binary is circularized via the GW emission at the coalescence or not.
-If the eccentricity remains then, we find the difference from a simple binary system.
+If the eccentricity remains then, we find the difference from a simple isolated binary system.
 We may need numerical relativity or some other approach such as ``effective one body system" to clarify it.
+Note that Huerta et. al. recently introduced a method to extract observable signatures from moderately eccentric binaries by using Numerical Relativity templates \citep{huerta19}.

 Another interesting issue is what happens when the LT effect becomes important.
 It can be the case if we consider SMBH.
 In Fig. \ref{fig:parameter_case_b_10^9}, if the total mass of the inner binary is smaller than $10^3 M_\odot$, when the semi-major axis decreases, the system will evolve into the region where the LT precession becomes important.
 In this region, we may find a chaotic KL oscillation\citep{Wang19}, which may provide us strong emission of GWs.
 In order to study such a process, we have to include higher PN effects, i.e., at least 1.5 PN terms.